Simonlee711/Simonlee711.github.io/_pages/about.md

 # Goals

 Some of my recent goals consist of becoming more well rounded and specialized in machine learning (supervised and unsupervised), and have the skills necessary to pursue data science oriented tasks.
 I also wanted to have a better understanding of the current biological research landscape by understanding the basics of life sciences.
 Therefore I have been taking a variety of courses at EPFL that have all helped me work towards this goal.
+Outside of my academic goals, I have been trying to read more and maintaining good fitness to live a healthier life style.

 ---

 # Outside Interests

 Outside the realm of academics, I am widely interested in a few things.
 First and foremost is photography.
 I enjoy photography so much that I gave my hobby its own tab [here](https://simonlee711.github.io/photos/).
 Photography has been my escape and has been a way to document my young hectic life.
-With everything going by so quickly, I am quick to forget about every little thing that has happened.
-However, photography has been a way for me to capture the moment and a chance to once again relive it.
+With everything going by so quickly, I am quick to forget every little thing that has happened.
+However, photography has been a way for me to capture the moment and it gives me a chance to once again relive the moment.

 I have also been widely interested in traveling ever since moving to Europe.
 Since Switzerland is surrounded by many neighboring big countries, it has been very accessible to travel.
-Also Western Europe is very central in terms of reaching the USA, Africa, and Asia, and when I have holiday breaks, I wish to travel to these areas.
+Also Western Europe is very central in terms of reaching the USA, Africa, and Asia, and when I have holiday breaks, I wish to travel to some of these areas.
+Experiencing brand new cultures has been widely rewarding because you get exposed to new ideas and new experiences.
+Though California is pretty multicultural, nothing compares to the experiences spent inside another country.

-**Will update more in time**